Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     /// Beta feature: Passio recommends not to change this value.
 The default is .cpuAndGPU
     @available(iOS 15.0, *)
-    public func setMLComputeUnits(units: MLComputeUnits) }
+    public func setMLComputeUnits(units: MLComputeUnits)

+    /// Use this method to fetch PassioSpeechRecognitionModel using speech
+    /// - Parameters:
+    ///   - text: Text for recognizing food logging actions
+    ///   - completion: Actions with food data info public func recognizeSpeechRemote(from text: String, completion: @escaping ([PassioNutritionAISDK.PassioSpeechRecognitionModel]) -> Void)

+    /// Use this method to fetch PassioAdvisorFoodInfo using Image
+    /// - Parameters:
+    ///   - image: UIImage for recognizing Food
+    ///   - completion: Returns Array of PassioAdvisorFoodInfo if any or empty array if unable to recognize food in image public func recognizeImageRemote(image: UIImage, completion: @escaping ([PassioNutritionAISDK.PassioAdvisorFoodInfo]) -> Void)

+    /// Detect food in a static image/photo
+    /// - Parameters:
+    ///   - image: Image for detection
+    ///   - detectionConfig: FoodDetectionConfiguration
+    ///   - slicingRects: Optional ability to divide the image to slices or regions.
+    ///   - completion: optional FoodCandidates
+    public func detectFoodWithText(image: UIImage, detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), completion: @escaping ((any PassioNutritionAISDK.FoodCandidatesWithText)?) -> Void)
+}

 extension PassioNutritionAI : PassioNutritionAISDK.PassioStatusDelegate {